 Plywood is made by combining thin layers of wood called veneer or plies, which are glued together, generally in a cross-angle pattern, to form a strong, highly durable piece of engineered wood.

-Plywood is used as an alternative to solid wood, which is scarcely available these days.
+It is used as an alternative to solid wood, which is scarcely available these days.
 It is primarily used in construction because of its high strength and durability.
 Other uses of plywood include roofing, flooring, panelling, shelving, cabinets, furniture, packaging, boatbuilding & more.

-Plywood is generally used as an alternative to wood because it can be as strong and durable but is easily available at a much lower cost than solid wood.
+Moreover, it is generally used as an alternative to wood because it can be as strong and durable but is easily available at a much lower cost than solid wood.

 5 Types of Plywood